cheritier/OOPAO/README.md

 # OOPAO
-Object Oriented Python Adaptive Optics

-OOPAO is a project under development to propose a python-based tool to perform end-to-end AO simulations.
+Object Oriented Python Adaptive Optics (OOPAO) is a project under development to propose a python-based tool to perform end-to-end AO simulations.

 The project was initially intended for personal use, i tried to make it user-friendly so it can benefit to other users.

+# LICENCE
 This project is licensed under the terms of the MIT license.

-# Modules required
+# MODULES REQUIRED
 The code is written for Python 3 and requires the following modules

     numba => required in aotools